seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-2-params-and-searchParams.md

 It tells Next.js:

-> "Capture whatever appears here and give it to me."
+> Capture whatever appears here and give it to me.

 For example: